 If your employer needs evidence, ask the NHS for an Isolation Note.

 Your employer might have kept you on the payroll, even if you could not work.
 This is known as being ‘on furlough’.
-If you were furloughed before 10 June, the Coronavirus Job Retention Scheme (CJRS) helps pay your wages while you're on furlough.
+The Coronavirus Job Retention Scheme (CJRS) helps pay your wages while you're on furlough.

 If you’re worried, speak to your employer to find out their policies on coronavirus changes.
 You could try agreeing a plan for returning to work, including any adjustments you need to keep you and your household safe.

-The government has published online guides to help employers and employees return to work safely during coronavirus.
-All employers must carry out a risk assessment and share the results on their website.
+The government has published online guides to help employers and employees to work safely during coronavirus.
 If you’re worried about your safety, ask your employer what measures will be in place to protect you.